Stone Steles Forest Museum

 Stone Tablet of Classic of Filial Piety

-The first room is just behind the Stone Tablet of Classic of Filial Piety.
+The first room of Stone Steles Forest Museum is just behind the Stone Tablet of Classic of Filial Piety.
 The major exhibits in this room are the Kaicheng Classics, carved in 837 AD during the Tang Dynasty.
 This is a group of stone tablets with 12 reading books for intellectuals inscribed on them.
 Ancient Chinese people carved such books in stone to prevent copying errors and thereby provided models by which students could check the accuracy of reproduced texts.
 The Kaicheng Classics are the best preserved set of classics on stones in China.

 Pictures of the First Room